rsennrich/clevertagger/README.md

     ./clevertagger -e < training_file > crf_training_file

-For CRF++, train a model like this (you may want to change some options, like the number of threads)
+For Wapiti, a typical training command is:

+    wapiti train --compact -p crf_config --nthread 10 crf_training_file crfmodel

+For CRF++, a typical command is:

     crf_learn -f 3 -c 1.5 -p 10 crf_config crf_training_file crfmodel

-For Wapiti, the command is this:

-    wapiti train --compact -p crf_config --nthread 10 crf_training_file crfmodel

 Finally, change the option `CRF_MODEL` in `config.py` to point to the trained model, or move the trained model in this directory.

 PERFORMANCE
 -----------

 Some evaluation results from (Sennrich, Volk and Schneider 2013), with TnT/clevertagger models trained on Tüba-D/Z (and the standard TreeTagger model), and using Morphisto for morphological analysis:

 Tagging accuracy (in %)